Skip to main content

 • Tenant Isolation: Each customer’s exports are cryptographically isolated using unique identifiers to prevent any cross-tenant data access

-For Enterprise Plus tier customers with specialized requirements, Corbado offers an addon that enables additional storage customization options beyond standard cross-account S3 configurations:
+For Private Cloud customers with the Enterprise Plus addon, Corbado enables additional storage customization options beyond standard cross-account S3 configurations:

 • Alternative Cloud Providers: Integration with Azure Blob Storage, Google Cloud Storage, or other enterprise storage platforms